triestpa/Guttenberg-Search/README.md

 ## Connect To Elasticsearch

 The first thing that we'll need to do in our app is connect to our local Elasticsearch instance.

-Create a new directory called `server` for the Node.js server code.

 Add the following Elasticsearch initialization code to a new file `server/connection.js`.